CSSS/wall_e/README.md

 * `.poll <arg0> <arg1> <arg2>` (up to 12 arguments) - starts a poll where `<arg0>` is the question and the remaining arguments are the options

 ## Local Setup

 #### Current-Setup Info
 Server IP: 178.128.184.141
 For access to the jenkins, notify someone on the following list:
 * Winfield Chen (CSSS VP) - csss-vp@sfu.ca

-Follow steps outlined in the [README for machine setup](files_for_machine_setup) steps to prepare the machine to support CI/CD
+Follow steps outlined in the [README for machine setup](files_for_machine_setup) steps to prepare the host machine to support CI/CD

 Follow these steps to run the bot and do development on your local machine.

 ### Part 1: Authentication

 Pre-requisites: A Discord account.

-Create your own Discord server for testing
+1. Create your own Discord server for testing by clicking the + on the left side
 1. Navigate to `https://discordapp.com/developers/applications/me` and login
 1. Click `New App`
 1. Name your app to whatever you wish then click `Create App`